Eraszz/tecracer-blog-projects/api-gateway-swagger-ui/README.md

 In order to demonstrate the use of Swagger UI in combination with the API Gateway, we will deploy the example infrastructure shown below.
 The setup is straight forward and we only need an API Gateway with a few resources and a couple of Lambdas to handle our requests.

-In this example we will create an API Gateway with four resources.
-The first two, /orders and /users, are example resources and only necessary to demonstrate the Swagger UI Lambda functionality.
-Our Swagger UI will be reachable via the parent resources /api-docs and child resource /api-docs/{proxy+}.
+In this example we will create an API Gateway with three resources.
+The first resource `/orders` is an example resource and only necessary to demonstrate the Swagger UI Lambda functionality.
+Our Swagger UI will be reachable via the parent resources `/api-docs` and child resource `/api-docs/{proxy+}`.
 To pass our API requests to the Lambda functions, Lambda proxy integrations are used.
-Once a GET request has been past to our /api-docs endpoint, the Swagger UI Lambda will get an export of the current API Gateway Swagger definition.
+Once a GET request has been past to our `/api-docs` endpoint, the Swagger UI Lambda will export the current API Gateway Swagger definition via AWS API calls.
 Afterwards an express webserver will be started that will server an HTML page for our Swagger UI.
-The HTML page will be pre-generated based on the API Gateway Swagger Export.
+The HTML page will be generated based on the API Gateway Swagger Export.
 This ensures that our Swagger UI is always up-to-date.

 ![Architecture diagram](media/architecture.png)